 You know those coupons you get in the Sunday paper?
 Well, Coupons.com just made it a whole lot easier to use them.

-When you go to the coupons.com site, you will find a list of available coupons.
+When you go to the coupons.com site, you will find a list of coupon options.
 You can browse them, or search for something specific.
 If you want a coupon, just click on the “plus” sign at the top right-hand corner of the coupon.

 After you’re done choosing coupons, just click “Print Coupons” in the upper right-hand corner.
 Your coupons will print out and you can bring them to the store!